Best practice rules for Amazon EC2

 - Unrestricted Telnet Access

-Ensure no security group allows unrestricted inbound access to TCP port 23 (Telnet).
+Ensure that no security group allows unrestricted inbound access on TCP port 23 (Telnet).

 - Unused AWS EC2 Key Pairs